False light

 Some U.S. state courts have ruled that false light lawsuits brought under their states' laws must be rewritten as defamation lawsuits; these courts generally base their opinion on the premises that a) any publication or statement giving rise to a false-light claim will also give rise to a defamation claim, such that the set of statements creating false light is necessarily, although not by definition, entirely within the set of statements constituting defamation; and b) the standard of what would be "highly offensive" or "embarrassing" to a reasonable person is much more difficult to apply than is the state's standard for defamation, such that the potential penalties for violating the former standard would have an unconstitutional or otherwise unacceptable chilling effect on the media.
 However, "most states do allow false light claims to be brought, even where a defamation claim would suffice."
 Some of the states do not recognize the false light claim due to the similarity between false light and defamation, as well as the possible impact on free speech.
-The states that do recognize it will not allow a plaintiff to maintain suit for both false light and defamation.
+Some states that do recognize it will not allow a plaintiff to maintain suit for both false light and defamation.